Probe: US Interior official used office for personal gain

 BILLINGS, Mont.
-(AP) — A senior Trump administration official misused his office for private gain by capitalizing on his government connections to help get a family member hired at the Environmental Protection Agency, investigators said.
+(AP) — A senior Trump administration official misused his office for private gain by capitalizing on his government connections to help get a family member hired at the Environmental Protection Agency, investigators said in a report obtained by The Associated Press.

-The Interior Department’s Inspector General found that Assistant Interior Secretary Douglas Domenech reached out to a senior EPA official in person and later by email in 2017 to advocate for the unnamed relative when that person was seeking a job at the agency.
+The Interior Department’s Inspector General found that Assistant Interior Secretary Douglas Domenech reached out to a senior EPA official in person and later by email in 2017 to advocate for Domenech’s son-in-law when he was seeking a job at the agency.

-Investigators said Domenech also appeared to misuse his position to promote a second family member’s wedding-related business to the same EPA official, who at the time was engaged.
+Investigators said Domenech also appeared to misuse his position to promote a second family member’s wedding-related business to the same EPA official, who was engaged at the time.

-The Associated Press obtained a report detailing the investigation in advance of its public release.
+The AP obtained the report detailing the investigation in advance of its public release.

 It’s the second finding of ethical violations in six months against Domenech, the agency’s assistant secretary for insular and international affairs.
-In December, investigators found that he broke federal ethics rules by twice meeting with his old employer, a conservative Texas-based policy group, to discuss legal disputes between the group and the agency.
+Investigators in December found that he broke federal ethics rules by twice meeting with his former employer, a conservative Texas-based policy group, to discuss legal disputes between the group and the agency.

 The contacts between Domenech and the EPA official began at a concert at Wolf Trap National Park for the Performing Arts in Virginia in the fall of 2017.
-Domenech, three family members and the senior EPA official had received free tickets through the office of Interior Secretary David Bernhardt.
+Domenech, three family members and the senior EPA official had received free tickets through the office of then-Interior Secretary Ryan Zinke, the report said.

-While there, Domenech “used his position to gain access to the EPA senior official when he believed family member 1 could not,” the report said.
+While there, Domenech “used his position to gain access to the EPA senior official when he believed (his son-in-law) could not,” the report said.

 Domenech told investigators that one of the emails he sent to the EPA official to follow up on the meeting at Wolf Trap was a “courtesy” to move the process along.